x-team/handbook/technicalities.md

 * \#fit-quest — gym membership
 * \#courses — any paid course
 * \#conferences — ticket, travel, and/or lodging for any paid conference \(including \#unleashconf\)
-* Health & Wellbeing — anything that helps you relax and recharge your batteries
+* Health & Wellbeing — anything that helps you relax and recharge your batteries \(massage, therapy, yoga, etc.\)

 Unsure of whether something you want to get fits in to one of these categories?
 Chances are it does, just shoot a quick ping to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) to find out.